davidmalcolm/texi2rst/output/options-for-debugging-your-program-or-gcc.rst

 .. option:: -print-search-dirs

-  Print the name of the configured installation directory and a list of program and library directories :command:`gcc` searchesand dont do anything else.
+  Print the name of the configured installation directory and a list of program and library directories :command:`gcc` searches-and don't do anything else.

   This is useful when :command:`gcc` prints the error message installation problem, cannot exec cpp0: No such file or directory.
   To resolve this you either need to put cpp0 and the other compiler components where :command:`gcc` expects to find them, or you can set the environment variable :envvar:`GCC_EXEC_PREFIX` to the directory where you installed them.
-  Dont forget the trailing /.
+  Don't forget the trailing /.
   Environment Variables.

 .. option:: -print-sysroot